 And what would a bar decorated for Christmas be without Christmas music?
 Joan picks Doris Day’s 1964 version of “The Christmas Waltz” and sadly watches others dancing to the song that she picked.
 “The Christmas Waltz” is one of my favorite Christmas songs, and the story behind it is interesting, too.
 In 1954, folks were going nuts about “White Christmas”.
 Sure, Bing had actually recorded it twelve years earlier, but the film White Christmas did wonders for the song’s revival.
 Since then, it has been recorded more than 500 times.
 Frank Sinatra was recording his own version of “White Christmas” and wanted a B-side that would be original to him.
 He got in touch with master songwriter Jule Styne, demanding a Christmas song.
 Styne then contacted Sammy Cahn in L.A. to tell him, “Frank wants a Christmas song.”
 Originally, Cahn scoffed at the idea, explaining that trying a new holiday hit right on the heels of “White Christmas” was ridiculous, but Styne insisted.
 If Frank wanted it, Frank got it.
 When the two met to write the song, Cahn asked Styne if there had ever been a Christmas waltz.
 Realizing that there hadn’t, the two men repurposed a waltz that Styne was working on, and Sinatra eventually cut his first version of the song with Nelson Riddle’s orchestra on August 23, 1954.
 Three years later, Frank recorded his definitive version of “The Christmas Waltz” for his 1957 album A Jolly Christmas from Frank Sinatra, which is still one of the best holiday albums ever released.

 Doris is great and all, but Frank singing it can’t be topped.
 Plus, Don considers Frank to be a hero, even drunkenly emulating him in the bar.
-Frank would later re-record it in 1968 for The Sinatra Family Wish You a Merry Christmas, the holiday album that featured Frank’s kids.
+Frank would later re-record it in 1968 for The Sinatra Family Wish You a Merry Christmas, the holiday album that featured Frank’s kids released the following year.